Retirement villages are complexes of residential units on common land.

 Useful resources and contacts:

-Office for the Ageing (OFTA) administers the South Australia Retirement Villages Act and provides information and advice to residents, residents committees, administering authorities and the public on matters referring to retirement villages; mediation and conciliation of contractual disputes and investigation of breaches of the Act.
-It publishes a guide for Retirement Villages residents and prospective residents.
+Office for Ageing Well administers the South Australia Retirement Villages Act and provides information and advice to residents, residents committees, administering authorities and the public on matters referring to retirement villages; mediation and conciliation of contractual disputes and investigation of breaches of the Act.
+The Office publishes a guide for Retirement Villages residents and prospective residents.

 The South Australian Civil Administrative Tribunal (SACAT) (taking the roles formally performed by the Residential Tenancies Tribunal) has the power to resolve disputes between retirement villages and residents, including breaches of the residence contract or breaches of the Act.